ehren/ceto/README.md

 )
 ```

-(Once std::contains is accepted on all github actions runners adding our in-macro as a built-in (see include directory) might make sense.
-Note that redefining macros even with identical duplicates is usually permissable.)
+Once std.ranges.contains is accepted on all github actions runners in c++23 mode, we'll likely add our in-macro as a built-in.
+Note that redefining macros is acceptable (the latest definition in scope gets the first attempt at a match).

 #### Alternational arguments